Castel Nuovo tickets & tours | Price comparison

 How to read the site on a modern visit

-When access is active, the visitor route links museum floors, the Monumental Courtyard, the Sala dei Baroni, the former Sala dell'Armeria path, and the Cappella Palatina.
+The visitor route links museum floors, the Monumental Courtyard, the Sala dei Baroni, the former Sala dell'Armeria path, and the Cappella Palatina.
 Some rooms can close for institutional uses, so read the site as a living civic complex, not a frozen monument.
 That mindset helps you adapt quickly and still enjoy the stop.

 Frequently Asked Questions